rnakato/DROMPA3/README.md

     docker pull rnakato/ssp_drompa

 # 3. Usage
  See [Manual.pdf](https://github.com/rnakato/DROMPA3/blob/master/Manual.pdf) for detail.
-Please direct bug reports and questions about usage to rnakato@iam.u-tokyo.ac.jp.
+Please direct bug reports and questions about usage to rnakato@iqb.u-tokyo.ac.jp.

 # 4. Troubleshooting
 * If you get an error "invalid chr name: XXX" when using parse2wig, the chromosome name XXX contained in the input file is absent in genometable file you specified by `-gt`.
 Please check the genometable file.